viboon/microsoft-teams-sample-get-started/CSharp/README.md

 **For more information on developing apps for Microsoft Teams, please review the Microsoft Teams [developer documentation](https://msdn.microsoft.com/en-us/microsoft-teams/index).**

 ## Prerequisites
-* An [Office 365 account](https://msdn.microsoft.com/en-us/microsoft-teams/setup)  with access to Microsoft Teams
+The minimum prerequisites to run this sample are:
-* To view the code, you'll need the latest update of Visual Studio.
-You can download the community version for free from [visualstudio.com](http://www.visualstudio.com/).
+* The latest update of Visual Studio.
+You can download the community version [here](http://www.visualstudio.com) for free.

-## Testing
+* An Office 365 account with access to Microsoft Teams, with [sideloading enabled](https://msdn.microsoft.com/en-us/microsoft-teams/setup).
+* [Optional] The Bot Framework Emulator.
+To install the Bot Framework Emulator, download it from [here](https://emulator.botframework.com/).
+Please refer to [this documentation article](https://github.com/microsoft/botframework-emulator/wiki/Getting-Started) to know more about the Bot Framework Emulator.

-For more information about how to configure and test samples, see [Sample applications for the Microsoft Teams Developer Platform](https://msdn.microsoft.com/en-us/microsoft-teams/samples) on MSDN.
+For more information about how to configure and test our samples, see [Sample applications for the Microsoft Teams Developer Platform](https://msdn.microsoft.com/en-us/microsoft-teams/samples).

 ## More Information
 For more information about getting started with Teams, please review the following resources: